Super Metroid: Gameplay

 The heads-up display shows Samus's health, the supply mode for Reserve Tanks, icons that represent weapons, and a map display showing her location and its surroundings.
 The inventory screen allows the player to enable and disable weapons and abilities.
 While the beam weapons can be combined, the Spazer and Plasma beams cannot be used simultaneously.
-At the game's end, Samus obtains the Hyper Beam, a powerful weapon generated by the energy given to her by the "super Metroid", the matured version of the larval creature that she seeks over the course of the game.
+At the game's end, Samus obtains the Hyper Beam, a powerful weapon generated by the energy given to her by the "super Metroid", the matured version of the larval creature that she seeks.
 The backup units called Reserve Tanks can be used automatically when Samus's health is depleted.
-The game also features an automap to help players navigate the different areas of the game.
-Additionally, the player can use the map computer found in each part of the planet to reveal unexplored areas.
-To save their progress, the player must find and use one of the save stations scattered around the planet.
-The game can also be saved at Samus's gunship, which fully recharges her health and ammunition as well.
-Super Metroid has three endings based on the time taken to complete the game, which determine whether Samus poses with or without her suit.
+The automap helps the player navigate the different areas, and map computers in each area reveal unexplored areas.
+To save their progress, the player must use save stations located around the planet.
+Players can also save and recharge their health and ammunition at Samus's gunship.

+Super Metroid has three endings based on the time taken to complete it, which determine whether Samus poses with or without her suit.
 The best ending is achieved when the game is completed under three hours.
-Additionally, an optional task alters the game's end slightly.
-If the player chooses to rescue the Dachora and the Etecoons, friendly creatures encountered by Samus in the game, they are shown leaving the planet in the distance.
+If the player rescues the Dachora and the Etecoons, friendly creatures encountered by Samus, they are shown leaving the planet in the distance.